-- Person has traveled to China, Iran, Japan, South Korea or Italy and is displaying symptoms of COVID-19.
+- Anyone who has traveled to CDC Level 2 or 3 Health Alert countries and are displaying symptoms of COVID-19.

 For further clarification, please refer to your own doctor or to the State’s website or the NYS Coronavirus Hotline: 888-364-3065.

-The County is updating the public through press releases, press conferences, telephone Town Halls with County Executive Pat Ryan, official County social media accounts, and interacting with the public directly through our COVID-19 Hotline at 845-443-8888.
+The County is updating the public through press releases, press conferences, official County social media accounts, and interacting with the public directly through our virtual center and Recovery Service Center at 845-443-8888.
 Please use these channels to stay up to date.

 Please keep in mind that statements on unofficial social media accounts and discussion of rumors diverts resources that could be otherwise used for stemming the spread of COVID-19.

 When the public health nurses at the Ulster County Department of Health learn of a positive case of COVID-19, that individual is placed under mandatory quarantine and asked to contact anyone they may have exposed to inform them of that risk.
-Those who have had direct exposure to a known positive should contact a medical provider, who will determine whether or not the individual should be tested.
+The Ulster County contact tracing team is contacting people who are direct contacts of people who test positive for COVID-19.

-Ulster County school districts are continuing their food programs for low-income families.
+Ulster County school districts are continuing their food programs.
 Please refer to your local school district here for more information.

-Students and faculty returning from currently impacted countries or regions of impacted countries are required by the State Department of Health to be under precautionary quarantine for 14 days upon return.
-This includes school sponsored travel or individual travel (spring break).
+Students and faculty returning from currently impacted regions and states affected by the State’s travel advisory are required by the State Department of Health to be under precautionary quarantine for 14 days upon return.
+See the State’s website for exceptions.

 For the latest business updates please visit: covid19.ulstercountyny.gov/businesses